-An additional fuse panel is located under the carpeted floor access panel between the driver and passenger seats.
+An additional fuse panel is located under the carpeted floor access panel between the driver and passenger seats and/or carpeted cover behind the driver seat.
+It may also be located under a removable dash panel on the passenger side of the cab.